CQCL/pytket-docs/manual/manual_compiler.rst

     [tk1(0, 0, 1.5) node[0];, tk1(0, 0, 1.5) node[1];, tk1(0, 0, 1.5) node[2];, tk1(0, 0, 1.5) node[3];, CX node[1], node[0];, tk1(0, 0, 0.5) node[0];, CX node[1], node[2];, CX node[1], node[3];, tk1(0, 0, 0.5) node[2];, tk1(0, 0, 0.5) node[3];, CX node[3], node[4];, CX node[1], node[3];, CX node[3], node[4];, CX node[4], node[3];, CX node[3], node[4];, CX node[3], node[1];]
     9

+.. note:: :py:class:`FullPeepholeOptimise` takes an optional ``allow_swaps`` argument.
+This is a Boolean flag to indicate whether :py:class:`FullPeepholeOptimise` should preserve the circuit connectivity or not.
+If set to ``False`` the pass will presrve circuit connectivity but the circuit will general be less optimal than if connectivity was ignored.

+          :py:class:`FullPeepholeOptimise` also takes an optional ``target_2qb_gate`` argument to specify whether to target the {:py:class:`OpType.TK1`, :py:class:`OpType.CX`} or {:py:class:`OpType.TK1`, :py:class:`OpType.TK2`} gateset.

+.. note:: Prevous iterations of :py:class:`FullPeepholeOptimise` did not apply the :py:class:`ThreeQubitSquash` pass.
+There is a :py:class:`PeepholeOptimise2Q` pass which applies the old pass sequence with the :py:class:`ThreeQubitSquash` pass excluded.

 .. `Backend.default_compilation_pass` gives a recommended compiler pass to solve the backend's constraints with little or light optimisation

-Also in this category, we have the :py:meth:`Backend.default_compilation_pass()` which is run by :py:meth:`Backend.get_compiled_circuit`.
+Also in this category of pre-defined sequences, we have the :py:meth:`Backend.default_compilation_pass()` which is run by :py:meth:`Backend.get_compiled_circuit`.
 These give a recommended compiler pass to solve the :py:class:`Backend` 's constraints with a choice of optimisation levels.

 ==================  ========================================================================================================
 Optimisation level  Description